amrutha-m206/MemoryGraphAI/Readme.md

 - **Semantic Vector Indexing:** Uses mathematical embeddings to find concepts even if the wording is different.
 - **Reasoning Engine:** Traverses the graph to answer complex questions that require "connecting the dots."
 - **Performance Analytics:** Real-time tracking of ingestion latency, extraction speed, and answer accuracy.
+- **Comparative Retrieval Analysis:** Includes a dedicated module that evaluates the effectiveness of **graph-based reasoning versus vector-based retrieval**, highlighting the strengths and limitations of both approaches.

+---
+## System Overview

+MemoryGraph AI mimics how humans organize knowledge — not as isolated pieces of information, but as a **network of interconnected ideas**.

+Instead of relying solely on embeddings, the system constructs a **knowledge graph memory layer**, enabling:

+- Context-aware information retrieval
+- Relationship-driven reasoning
+- Explainable AI outputs supported by graph evidence

+To validate the effectiveness of this architecture, the system incorporates **evaluation modules that measure retrieval performance across different retrieval paradigms**.

 ---